fr4iser90/FoundryCord/docs/3_developer_guides/02_architecture/backend_design.md

 ## Bot Communication

-*   **Backend -> Bot:** The mechanism for the Backend API to trigger actions in the Discord Bot worker needs clarification.
-Potential options: Database flags, dedicated message queue (e.g., Redis Pub/Sub, RabbitMQ), or an internal RPC/API call. **[Needs Clarification]**
+*   **Backend -> Bot:** The primary mechanism for the Backend API to trigger actions in the Discord Bot worker is via **internal HTTP API calls**.
+The Backend (FastAPI application) uses an HTTP client like `httpx` to make requests to an internal API exposed by the Bot (e.g., as defined in `app/bot/interfaces/api/internal/`).
+This allows for direct, synchronous or asynchronous command/task invocation on the bot from web user actions.
+Other methods like database flags or message queues might be used for less direct or more decoupled inter-process communication if needed in specific scenarios.
-*   **Bot -> Backend/Data:** The Bot worker primarily accesses data via the Shared Core's Repositories, directly interacting with the database.
-It may potentially call specific, secured Backend API endpoints if needed, but direct DB access via shared modules seems primary.
+*   **Bot -> Backend/Data:** The Bot worker primarily accesses data and shared business logic via the Shared Core library\'s Repositories and Services, directly interacting with the database or shared functionalities.
+It generally does not call back to the main public-facing Backend API unless for very specific, isolated use cases.

 ## Error Handling